iterative/dvc.org/content/docs/start/experiments.md

 ### ℹ️ If you used `dvc repro` before

-Earlier versions of DVC uses `dvc repro` to run the pipeline.
-If you already have a DVC project, you may already be using `dvc repro`.
+Earlier versions of DVC uses `dvc repro` to run the pipeline. `dvc exp run` supersedes `dvc repro` for most of the use cases.

 We use `dvc repro` to run the pipeline as found in the <abbr>workspace</abbr>.
 All the parameters and dependencies are retrieved from the current workspace.
 It